10 Deadliest Animals in Virginia You Need to Know About (2024)

 Although these bears typically avoid human contact, they can become aggressive if they feel threatened, especially during the mating season or when protecting their cubs.

-It’s crucial to understand their behavior and how to react in bear country.
+It’s crucial to understand their behavior and how to react in a bear country.

 To avoid dangerous encounters, hikers and campers should store food properly and maintain a safe distance if a bear is spotted.
 In the event of an encounter, it’s recommended to stay calm, avoid eye contact, and slowly back away.